joshurtree/hyprsession/README.md

 * Introduce named sessions
 * Improve method of finding originating command for clients
 * Track client creation to try and better place them
-* Introduce 'fake command' functionality to deal with programs complicated launch patterns (flatpak, snap etc.)
+* Introduce bridge command functionality to deal with programs complicated launch patterns (flatpak, snap etc.)
 * Refactor code to allow potential future use as either standalone or as a client

 ## Development